Employee Values and Social

 The Group recognises that it is essential to develop the skills and capabilities of its employees, and to attract and retain the best talent available in the regions in which it operates.

 The Group operates an online performance management and appraisal system which provides opportunity for individual discussions on training needs and career planning.
-The Group also operates a talent management and succession planning process from which the Executive Management Team formulate action plans, and review progress.
+This year the system has been updated and relaunched with our managers receiving further training on the setting of SMART objectives and how to complete an effective staff appraisal.
+The Group also operates a talent management and succession planning process which has now been updated and incorporated into our online appraisal system and from which the Executive Management Team formulate action plans, and review progress.
 The Board also reviews this process annually ensuring that effective plans are in place.

 Given the geographic spread of the Group we recognise the challenge of delivering training content to our employees in a consistent and timely manner.
-To address this we have launched an online learning platform through which a series training programmes covering the areas of cyber security, Export legislation awareness and Global Data Protection Regulations.
+To address this, we use an online learning platform through which a series of training programmes covering the areas of cyber security, export

 Ensuring the well-being of our people